cdslaborg/FortranKeywords/README.md

 # Fortran Standard Keywords (2018)

-This repository (and the following table) contains a complete list of all Fortran Standard keywords, including intrinsic procedure arguments.
+This repository (and the following table) contains a complete list of all Fortran Standard keywords, including intrinsic procedure argument names (specifiers).
 This list conforms to the current latest Fortran Standard (2018).
 See the Excel and the text files for other formats of this table.